mookid8000/OrderedArrayResolver/README.md

 public class FinishOffSomeStuff : ITask {}
 ````

-And at this point, I realize that this example probably calls for two new attributes: `ExecutesBeforeAllAttribute` and `ExecutesAfterAllAttribute`.
+And at this point, I realize that this example probably calls for two new attributes: `ExecutesBeforeAllAttribute` and `ExecutesAfterAllAttribute` :)

+How does it work?
+====
+`OrderedArrayResolver` creates a directed graph of components, where incoming edges link to components that must be put before this component.

+The algorithm is probably pretty naive in its implementation, but it works.
+And it has cycle detection, and the ordering result is cached so that the execution speed is unimportant.

 Please note
 ====